-We aren't able to verify any information tutors place on their TutorExtra profiles about their qualifications and experience.
-Students and parents are advised to ask to see certificates and testimonials before committing to hiring a particular tutor.
+Since we can’t verify the information tutors provide about their qualifications and experience, we advise students and parents to ask to see certificates and testimonials before hiring a particular tutor.
+You should also ensure that the tutor has all relevant insurance in place.

 If you experience behaviour that you think might be harmful to yourself or other users of the site, contact us and we may, at our discretion, suspend or delete the offending tutor’s profile.